pigly-di/pigly/packages/pigly/README.md

 > don't pollute the code with DI concerns

 pigly is a simple helper to manually configure a DI container to bind symbols to providers.
 It explicitly avoids decorators, or any other changes to existing code, and on its own doesn't require any other dependency / compilation step to work.

-The ultimate goal is to create a typescript transformer that can help with the generation of (consistent) Symbols so that we can avoid having to manage them manually.
+However, there is a typescript transformer `@pigly/transformer` that helps with emitting symbols for you.

-## Usage
+## Native Usage (without transformers)

 create a kernel, create bindings then get the resolved result via its symbol.